-Appointment of a Task Force
+Appointment of a Virtual Team

-Given the potential complexity of any new or changed service or solution, a Task Force may be initiated to handle the development, which is outside the mandate of the SSB.
-The following points provides an overview of the Task Force mechanism:
+Given the potential complexity of any new or changed service or solution, a dedicated project may be initiated according to the EGI Virtual team framework.
+The following points provides an overview of the Virtual team mechanism:

-The Group may appoint a Task Force.
-Each appointment of a Task Force must be accompanied by a written mandate that includes purpose and responsibilities, the list of deliverables that shall be produced (with delivery dates), and the duration of the appointment.
+The Group may appoint a Virtual team.
+Each appointment of a Virtual team must be accompanied by a written mandate that includes purpose and responsibilities, the list of deliverables that shall be produced (with delivery dates), and the duration of the appointment.

-Each Task Force must be appointed by a majority decision of the Group.
-The Group appoints the members including chair and deputy of a Task Force.
+Each Virtual team must be appointed by consensus and approved within the governance of the Virtual Team framework.
+The Group appoints the members including chair and deputy of a Virtual team.

-A Task Force that is appointed by the Group shall keep minutes of its meetings.
+A Virtual team that is appointed by the Group shall keep minutes of its meetings.
 The minutes shall be made available to the Group as soon as possible.

-The Task Force shall report to the Group upon request by any member of the Group.
+The Virtual team shall report to the Group upon request by any member of the Group.

-The Task Force Chair is automatically ex officio member of the SSB.
+The Virtual team Chair is automatically ex officio member of the SSB.

-With taking a majority decision, the Group may close down a Task Force prematurely if the Task Force does not comply with the mandate.
+By consensus, the Group may close down a Virtual team prematurely if the Virtual team does not comply with the mandate.

 Evaluation

-At regular intervals the effectiveness of the Group will be assessed by means of IT Service Management across all services and solutions.
-The assessments will be made public after presentation at a SSB meeting (whether F2F or by phone conference).
+The Group will produce an annual report to the Governing Body, in line with best practice that will be defined, which sets out how the Group has met its Terms of Reference during the preceding year.
+The minutes of the Group will be formally recorded and available to the Governing Body.

 References and related material